Buttery, Tender Blueberry Scones Recipe

 I love my recipe for blueberry muffins--the flavor is awesome--but sometimes the blueberry juice leaks and spreads and gives the baked goods a rather mottled, zombie-like appearance.
 It's not pretty.
 But if you use freeze dried fruit, you get fabulous, intense fruit flavor, but the color doesn't spread to the rest of the scone (or muffin, or whatever).
 I usually buy mine at Trader Joe's, but you can get them at other stores and online, too.

-Divide dough in half, pat each portion of dough into a circle about 10" in diameter, and cut into eight equal wedges using a sharp knife.
+Divide dough in half, pat each portion of dough into a circle about 10" in diameter on a lightly floured surface, and cut into eight equal wedges using a sharp knife.

-Place on a baking sheet, top with sugar if that's your thing, and bake at 350 degrees Fahrenheit for 15 or so minutes, until the scones start to turn golden brown on the bottoms.
+Place on a prepared baking sheet lined with parchment paper and bake at 350 degrees Fahrenheit for 15 or so minutes, until the scones start to turn golden brown on the bottoms.

 Not all the way golden brown, but just at the edges, or the scones will be all dry and not as magically delicious as they should be.